-1. Secure the independence of the CCK as a regulator during the development of projects such as TEAMS not make decisions on the project that they designed and developed.
+1. Secure the independence of the CCK as a regulator during the development of projects such as TEAMS

 There should be an immediate review of laws such as the Kenya Communications Act, and specifically Section 5, to provide a mechanism through which the government can draw from the expertise of the CCK on specific, time-bound initiatives that it may want to undertake.
 This will permit the Minister to access resources within the CCK, without compromising the regulatory function of the Commission.